HenrySaller/sensor-focus/readme.md

 ## Javascript Linter

-Project uses ESLint as a main JavaScript linter.
+The project uses ESLint as the main JavaScript linter.
 ESLint is configured using [`eslint-config-google`](https://github.com/google/eslint-config-google/) and follows [Google JavaScript Guidelines](https://google.github.io/styleguide/jsguide.html/) as closely as possible.
 A Git hook is used to reject commits that haven't passed guideline requirements.

 ## Browser Support